testdouble/imagemagick-macos-font-setup/README.md

 $ imagemagick-macos-font-setup
 ```

-Which will evaluate [this Perl script](http://www.imagemagick.org/Usage/scripts/imagick_type_gen) and overwrite your ImageMagick font definition in `~/.config/ImageMagick/type.xml`.
+Which will evaluate a tweaked fork of [this Perl script](http://www.imagemagick.org/Usage/scripts/imagick_type_gen) and overwrite your ImageMagick font definition in `~/.config/ImageMagick/type.xml`.

 ### API